Each fall more than 100 million American hunters take to the woods, fields, and mountains in search of whitetail deer.

 It has also seen plenty of action on the battlefield in the form of the M24 and M40.

-All the qualities that make the 700 perfect as a sniper rifle also make it an awesome option for deer hunting.
+All the qualities that make the 700 good as a sniper rifle also make it an awesome option for deer hunting.

 In fact, it should come as no surprise that the Remington 700 is one of the most popular deer rifles of our time.